sourceoptics/source_optics/README.md

 * rc.d style: `service postgresql initdb`.
 * systemd: `postgresql-setup initdb`

 The default name of the database used is called `srcopt`.
 It is created using the `init` command.
-For things to run smoothly you must first create a role for the unix user you wish to run srcoptics as.
+For things to run smoothly you must first create a role for the unix user you wish to run srcOptics as.
 The role needs to have createdb permissions along with ownership of the `srcopt` database.

 ```
 # Run before creating a new database